Medicinal Plants Of Nepal

 Yucca sp

-The Rich World of Medicinal Plants
+The Rich World of healing Plants

-Nepal's Abundant Herbal Wealth
+Nepal's Abundant botanical Wealth

-Traditional Medicine's Enduring Significance
+Traditional drug's Enduring Significance

 Challenges and Opportunities Ahead